-In the late 1990s, Congress decided to punish foreign-born people who spend time in the United States unlawfully -- that is, without a visa, green card, or other official permission from the U.S. immigration authorities.
-Congress created a penalty that prevents people from coming or returning to the United States for three years or ten years, depending on how long they stayed unlawfully in the country.
-These are often referred to as the “time bars,” or the “three- and ten-year bars.”
-Although they are a big hurdle for many people, waivers (legal forgiveness) is available in certain situations.
+In the late 1990s, Congress decided to punish foreign-born people who spend time in the U.S. unlawfully—that is, without a visa, green card, or other official permission from the U.S. immigration authorities.
+Congress created a penalty that prevents people from returning to the U.S. for three years or ten years, depending on how long they stayed unlawfully in the country.
+These are often referred to as the “time bars,” or the “three– and ten-year bars.”
+Although they are a big hurdle for many people, a waiver (legal forgiveness) is available in certain situations.

 SEE AN EXPERT

-“Unlawful” is a difficult legal term.
-If you know that you were here in the U.S. without USCIS permission, it’s safe to say that your stay was unlawful.
-But the boundaries are less clear if, for example, you were waiting for USCIS to approve or deny an application you’d filed, were in removal (Immigration Court) proceedings, or had a visa but violated its rules.
-Student visa cases can be particularly tricky, because students are admitted for the "duration of status" -- that is, for as long as it takes them to complete their studies, instead of being given an exact expiration date on their U.S. stay.
+“Unlawful presence” in the U.S. may not mean what you think it means.
+If you know that you came to the U.S. without permission, it’s safe to say that your stay was unlawful.
+But the boundaries are less clear if, for example, you were waiting for U.S. Citizenship and Immigration Services (USCIS) to approve or deny an application you’d filed, were in removal proceedings (immigration court), or had a visa but violated its rules.
+Student visa cases can be particularly tricky, because students are admitted for the "duration of status"—that is, for as long as it takes them to complete their studies, instead of being given an exact expiration date on their U.S. stay.
 For issues such as these, you’ll need to consult an experienced immigration lawyer.

 The Three– and Ten-Year Time Bars

-The first thing to understand about the time bars is that (with rare exceptions) they are imposed only on people who are overseas and trying to return to the United States, not people who are already here and have the right to apply for their green card here.
+The first thing to understand about the time bars is that (with rare exceptions) they are imposed only on people who are overseas and trying to return to the U.S., not people who are already here and have the right to apply for their green card here.

-Unfortunately, a number of people have no choice but to leave the U.S. and apply for their immigrant visa and green card through an overseas U.S. consulate, either because they are already overseas, or because they are in the United States but ineligible to use the U.S. green card application procedure called adjustment of status.
-(Adjustment of status is ordinarily available only to people who are in lawful status, or who entered the U.S. with inspection and are the immediate relatives of a U.S. citizen -- though exceptions to this rules exist.)
-If you are one of these people, the time bars could delay your immigrating to the United States as follows:
+Unfortunately, a number of people have no choice but to leave the U.S. and apply for their immigrant visa and green card through an overseas U.S. consulate, either because they are already overseas, or because they are in the U.S. but ineligible to use the U.S. green card application procedure called adjustment of status.
+(Adjustment of status is ordinarily available only to people who are in lawful status, and who entered the U.S. with inspection—though exceptions to these rules exist.)
+If you must leave, or are deported, the time bars could delay your immigrating to the U.S. as follows:

 • Three Years.
-If you’ve spent more than 180 continuous days (approximately six months) in the United States unlawfully, you could be barred from coming back for three years.
+If you spent more than 180 continuous days (approximately six months) in the U.S. unlawfully and then left voluntarily (before being caught and placed into removal proceedings), you could be barred from coming back for three years.

 • Ten Years.
-If you’ve spent more than one continuous year in the United States unlawfully, you could be barred from coming back for ten years.
+If you spent more than one continuous year in the U.S. unlawfully, and then left for whatever reason (including being deported), you could be barred from coming back for ten years.

-In the past, applicants who left the United States to attend their immigrant visa interview at an overseas consulate may not have even known about the time bars before they left.
-This meant they could get all the way through receiving approval of their initial visa petition (Form I-130 or I-140), submitting follow-up paperwork, and getting an interview appointment -- only to leave the United States, attend the visa interview, and have the consular official inform them that although they would love to give the person a visa, the time bars prevent that person from actually reentering the United States for another three or ten years.
-Their only hope is to apply for a waiver of inadmissibility, as described below.
+In the past, applicants who left the U.S. to attend their immigrant visa interview at an overseas consulate may not have even known about the time bars before they left.
+This meant they could get all the way through receiving approval of their initial visa petition (Form I-130 or I-140), submitting follow-up paperwork, and getting an interview appointment—only to leave the U.S., attend the visa interview, and have the consular official inform them that although they would love to give them a visa, the time bars prevent them from actually reentering the U.S. for another three or ten years.
+Their only hope was to apply for a waiver of inadmissibility, as described below.

 Loopholes in the Time Bar Law

-Not everyone who has ever lived in the United States unlawfully will have a time bar problem.
+Not everyone who has ever lived in the U.S. unlawfully will have a time bar problem.
 The law contains a few loopholes, as follows:

 • Since the law didn’t go into effect until April 1, 1997, no unlawful time before that date counts.